fish-marina/marina/lib/README.md

 ```

 When using the form `require <name>...`, the search path for packages is
-`$OMF_CONFIG` and `$OMF_PATH`.
+`$MAR_CONFIG` and `$MAR_PATH`.
 It's also possible to require directories
 using `--path` switch.
 To ignore dependency loading you can also use
 `--no-bundle` switch

-This function is the base of Oh My Fish framework, being responsible for
+This function is the base of Marina framework, being responsible for
 the major part of framework's own startup code.

 #### `autoload` _`[-e] <path>...`_